joshuaKnauber/tsevals/README.md

 - A `runs` row: id, started/finished timestamps, duration, optional `note`
 - A `eval_results` row per (data row × eval), with input/output/expected/scores/duration

 A run with a non-empty `note` is a **version**.
-The UI defaults the score chart and Δ-vs-prev-version calculations to versions, so day-to-day noise runs don't drown out your actual iterations.
+The UI's score chart and `diff prev-version` use versions as the comparison baseline.

-You can tag a run after the fact in the UI (inline note editor on each run), or at runtime via `--note "..."`.
+Tag at runtime with `--note "..."`, or after the fact via the inline note editor on each run in the UI.

 ## Storage